 Lake Garda

 Lake Garda is one of the largest lakes in Italy, surrounded by lots of pretty little towns (from Garda to Sirmione).
 Sitting just below the Alps and close to Verona, it is one of the most popular holiday destinations.
 Especially for Northern Europeans.
 Everybody I know has been to Lake Garda at least once.
 And why wouldn’t you?
 But, as you can imagine, it can get quite crowded.
-Except for this year, given the COVID scenario (not sure if you have heard about it??).
+Except for this year, given the COVID scenario (have you heard??).

 For me, it was exactly the reason to go there now.
 Perfect weather and no tourists!